kamande99-git/week4-ai-assignment/README.md

 | ---------- | -------- | --------------------------------------- |
 | 101        | Jane Doe | [jane@email.com](mailto:jane@email.com) |
 | 102        | Mark Kim | [mark@email.com](mailto:mark@email.com) |

+**Bonus question**
+A list is an ordered  collection of items that you can access,update and iterate over.

+A dictionary is a data structure that stores information in key-value pairs.